Hagerstown Suns: Washington Nationals (2007–2020)

 In 2007, the Suns became a member of the Washington Nationals farm system.
 The Suns won few games as the talent-poor Nationals organization rapidly promoted Suns players with potential.
 Of four players selected for the South Atlantic League All-Star Game (Leonard Davis, Cory VanAllen, Mike Daniel, and Chris Marrero), none actually played because they had been promoted to the Class A-Advanced Potomac Nationals by the time the game occurred.
 In the promotions area, romance novelist Nora Roberts was honored with a Nora Roberts bobblehead on July 6.
 Roberts is a resident of Washington County, Maryland, where Hagerstown is located and has been honored by the Suns several times.

 There were two significant milestones for the Suns organization in 2008.
-The first occurred on May 30, when the number 50 was retired in honor of in honor of SAL President Emeritus John Henry Moss.
+The first occurred on May 30, when the number 50 was retired in honor of SAL President Emeritus John Henry Moss.
 Along with the number-retiring ceremony, the Suns honored Moss with a bronze plaque placed in Municipal Stadium, highlighting his 50 years of service to the league.
 The second milestone occurred on November 13 when Hagerstown native and Suns Director of Business Operations Carol Gehr was selected as the Rawlings Woman Executive of the Year.
 The Rawlings Award honors an outstanding woman executive from either Major League or Minor League Baseball.
 Gehr was with the club in many capacities over a 25-year career spanning six different ownership groups.

 A bright spot to an otherwise dismal season in 2009 was the performance of catcher Derek Norris.
 He led the SAL with a .413 on-base percentage and 90 walks while being named the SAL's Most Outstanding Major League Prospect.
 He also finished among the top five in the SAL in homers (23), extra-base hits (53), RBIs (84), runs (78), and slugging percentage (.513).
 He was selected as the designated hitter to the Class A Topps/MiLB All-Star Team, which includes both A-Advanced and A level leagues.